 What happens online can have real consequences

 - Cyberbullying and Sexting: Online harassment and ‘Sexting’ (sending explicit messages, images or videos) is a serious offence and can result in criminal charges.

-- Think Before you Share: It’s difficult to remove information once it’s shared.
-Even though a smartphone App may advertise what you send will ‘disappear’ in a few seconds, you can still take screen captures of that photo making it last forever.
+- Think before you share: It’s difficult to remove information once it’s shared.
+A smartphone app may advertise that what you send will ‘disappear’ in a few seconds.
+However, you can still take screen captures of that photo, making it last forever.